twopirllc/pandas-ta/README.md

 * Abbreviated Indicator names as listed below.
 * *Extended Pandas DataFrame* as 'ta'.
 See examples below.
 * Parameter names are more consistent.
-* Former indicators still exist and are renamed with '_depreciated' append to it's name.
-For example, 'average_true_range' is now 'average_true_range_depreciated'.
 * Refactoring indicators into categories similar to [TA-lib](https://github.com/mrjbq7/ta-lib/tree/master/docs/func_groups).

 ### What is a Pandas DataFrame Extension?